-• constructed depressions or pits within the Special Purpose - Quarry Zone
+constructed depressions or pits within the Special Purpose - Quarry Zone

-Note: The Council holds publicly available information showing the modelled extent of floodplains, developed at a catchment level, affecting specific properties in its GIS viewer for the one per cent annual exceedance probability (AEP) rainfall event (the floodplain maps).
-The floodplain maps is are indicative only although Council accepts its accuracy with regard to land shown on the floodplain map as being outside the floodplain.
-A party may will usually be required to provide the Council with a site specific technical report prepared by a suitably qualified and experienced person to establish the frequency, extent, depth and flow characteristics of the floodplain specific to their property and development proposal.
+PC 78 (see Modifications) Note: The Council holds publicly available information showing the modelled extent of floodplains affecting specific properties in its GIS viewer for the one per cent annual exceedance probability (AEP) rainfall event (the floodplain maps).
+The floodplain map is indicative only although Council accepts its accuracy with regard to land shown on the floodplain map as being outside the floodplain.
+A party may provide the Council with a site specific technical report prepared by a suitably qualified and experienced person to establish the extent, depth and flow characteristics of the floodplain.

-When taking Site assessments will need to take account of impervious areas that would arise from changes in land use enabled by the policies and zonings of the Plan, and recognition should be given to any existing or planned flood attenuation works either existing or planned in an integrated catchment (or stormwater) management plan.
+When taking account of impervious areas that would arise from changes in land use enabled by the policies and zonings of the Plan, recognition should be given to any existing or planned flood attenuation works either exiting or planned in an integrated catchment management plan.

-Council will continually update the floodplain maps to reflect the best information available.
+Council will continually update the floodplain map to reflect the best information available.